Sacraments, ministries and more

 Homebound Ministry

 Unable to attend Mass?
-Please call (253) 922-7882 to receive Communion at home
+Call the Parish Office at (253) 922-7882 to receive Communion at home

 Reconciliation